Wallerfield

 Wallerfield is a residential and industrial area east of Arima in Trinidad and Tobago.
-It served as Waller Air Force Base, and since the closure of U.S. Army base in May 1949 it became the informal home of various types of racing (using former airstrips) for over 40 years.
+It served as Waller Air Force Base, and since the closure of U.S. Army base in May 1949 it became the informal home of various types of racing (using former airstrips to make a racetrack known as Wallerfield International Raceway) for over 40 years.
 It is the site of a new multimillion-dollar University of Trinidad and Tobago campus complex, as well as several housing developments and other projects.
-Further projects have been planned to transform it into Trinidad and Tobago's first science and technology research park, which will be known as the Tamana InTech Park.
+Further projects were planned transforming it into Trinidad and Tobago's first science and technology research park, known as the Tamana InTech Park.